List of BanG Dream! characters: Rimi Ushigome

 Rimi Ushigome (牛込 りみ, Ushigome Rimi) is a third-year student at Hanasakigawa and the bassist of Poppin'Party, making her the youngest and shortest member of the band.; she is nicknamed "Rimi-rin" by her bandmates.
 She is shy, and efforts to overcome this have not resulted in success so far.
 Rimi plays a pink ESP Viper bass, which was a hand-me-down from her older sister Yuri Ushigome of Glitter Green.
 She loves the chocolate cornets from Yamabuki Bakery and chocolate (outside of mint chocolate) and sweets in general.
 Contrary to her meek personality, she also enjoys horror entertainment like paranormal fiction and zombie films as long as they are not excessively grotesque.
 Rimi grew up in the Kansai region before moving in middle school, and she occasionally speaks with a Kansai dialect whenever she is panicking.

-On the day of their high school entrance ceremony, Kasumi's bright and cheery self-introduction makes Rimi want to get to know her more.
-Although she reveals to Kasumi that she is related to Yuri and can play the bass, her anxiety makes her hesitate and decline Kasumi's invitation to her band.
-When Glitter Green is running late for their concert at Space, she joins Kasumi on stage for a rendition of "Twinkle, Twinkle, Little Star".
-After their improvised performance buys enough time for her sister's band to arrive, Rimi agrees to join.
-In addition to playing the bass, Rimi is Poppin'Party's main songwriter, and her friends note her songs have a positive impact on the band.
-She has a tendency to compare herself to her older sister, which leads to writer's block when she is tasked with writing a theme song for the downtown shopping district, though she gradually learns to develop her own image with her band's help.
-During the Girls Band Challenge, Rimi and Arisa partner to create a promotional music video for Poppin'Party, though the fun she has during the competition causes her to worry about its conclusion ahead of the final before being comforted by the support of the fans and her bandmates.

 Rimi is voiced by Rimi Nishimoto.
 She is voiced by Avery Smithhart in the English dub.

 In Star Beat, Rimi is depicted as a mysterious girl who enjoys eating rice and pretending to be a ninja.